 - Providing training provider with details of EPAO choice;

 - Communicating changes in circumstances (redundancy/change of employer/suspension/maternity leave/withdrawal);

 - Arranging payment for financial invoices (forwarding to the relevant person inside company if necessary);

 - Confirming and communicating that the apprentice is ready to be progressed to gateway/EPA;

 - Providing details of the apprentice's reviewer to training provider.

-- Completing activities on the apprenticeship service (e.g. cohort requests / starting, stopping, pausing apprentices);
+- Completing activities on the Apprenticeship Service portal (e.g., cohort requests / starting, stopping, pausing apprentices);

 - Liaising internally with different departments to cascade information regarding facilitation of the apprenticeship.

 The reviewer will likely have the majority of contact with the apprentice and carries out regular reviews with them to ensure they are on track with their apprenticeship.
 They will likely be the apprentice's Line Manager, Team Lead, Team Manager and/or sponsor.